Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Renal vein thrombosis

 The symptoms of renal vascular disease may look like other medical conditions or problems.
-Always consult your health care provider for a diagnosis.
+Always talk with your healthcare provider for a diagnosis.

 Treatment will also vary depending on the type of renal vascular disease that is present.

-In acute cases, thrombolytic (clot-busting) medication may be infused into the renal artery for several hours to several days to break up the clot.
+In acute cases, thrombolytic (clot-busting) medicine may be infused into the renal artery for several hours to several days to break up the clot.

 Surgery to remove the clot or bypass the artery may be done in some situations.